 - Pygmée MDB15 (Patrick Dal Bo): New for Patrick Dal Bo to drive in F2 in 1970.
 Dal Bo also raced the car in two hillclimbs in September 1970.
 Sold for 1971 to Jean Lachaud (Sainte-Colombe, Rhone), who had previously raced a Pygmée MDB12 in hillclimbs, and fitted with a 1800cc Cosworth FVC engine.
 Lachaud upgraded again for 1972 to a MDB16, and the MDB15 was sold to Régis Péchaire, who raced it in 1972 and 1973.
 Subsequent history unknown, but Gérard Gamand records the car's later owners as Camille Bourge in 1980, Alberto Bonisoli in 2002, and Jean-Jacques Bailly (Monaco) in 2010.

 - March 702 (Dieter Basche): BMW entered their own Len Terry-designed 269 and 270 cars in 1970 but also bought a March for comparison purposes.
 It appeared only once all season, when chassis engineer Dieter Basche tried it in practice at Paul Ricard in July.
-According to a later history on race-cars.com, this car was then acquired by Mr Moorkens, the Belgian BMW importer, and was used in hillclimbs using a BMW 2002 engine.
+The car was acquired by Mr Moorkens, the Belgian BMW importer, for his son to use in hillclimbs in 1971 using a BMW 2002 engine.
 The car then went missing until it was located by Philippe Demeyer in 1998 and sold via race-cars.com.
 The car did not have a chassis plate but had 702-04 stamped on the frame near the dash.
 As the numbers 1 to 3 and 5 were observed in F2 in 1970, it makes sense that this car would be chassis 702-4.

 - Lotus 69 [69.F2.3] (Adam Potocki): New to Adam Potocki and raced very slowly in F2 in 1970.
 Retained for 1971, when he was no faster.
 Sold to Alain Saïdi and raced in French hillclimbs from 1972 to 1975, retaining its 1600cc Cosworth FVA throughout.
 Saïdi returned to the Lotus for a few events in 1978.
 According to Gérard Gamand, the car was later bought at auction by Guy Audibert in the mid-1980s, and restored at Gamand's workshops in Lyon.
 It was sold to Gérard Cerny, who raced it in histori events from the mid 1990s to early 2000s.
 Then sold it to Michel Ghio, who raced it in Historic F2 2010-2013.